xanning/Fontaine/README.md

 - Doesn't work on few VPN's, cant reproduce.
 PIA & Windscribe should work.

-- URCHIN 404: This error is caused by Urchin API not having cached the player the overlay is querying, need to wait for Urchin to fix it.

 - Failed to fetch stats for..
 500: Mostly means the account it's querying is very new, and Minecraft API cache can't return an UUID for them.
 Means they probably have no stats.

 - If /tabstats causes performance issues, recommended to disable it